Dibyanshu-gtm/StaticCovidTracker/README.md

 7. Created a separate package class as Connector to Database.
 8. All files Uploaded on https://github.com/Dibyanshu-gtm/StaticCovidTracker
 9. Made on EclipseIDE , Java 1.8 and MySQL using JAVAFX.

+## Database
+Remember that the data is static .
+I have included MySql ibd files so that you can check the data that is uploaded there.
+The data is updated till 27th April 2020.
+If you wish to Update it you have to add manually.